 How to get there?
 All underground and tram lines stop just outside (at Jernbanetorget).
 Bus Lines 31, 34, 37 and 54 also stop outside, including others which you can check on Ruters homepage.¨

-Just beside of OsloCity, you find Byporten.
-Its only 2 floors, but its quite long.
+Just beside OsloCity shopping mall, you find Byporten.
+It’s just a 2 floor mall, but it is quite long.
 Here you have many different stores.
 Some very expensive, others less.
 This shopping mall is a lot smaller than OsloCity, but also less crowded.
 In second floor, Byporten got a quite nice Indian restaurant.
 They cost around 130,- NOK each and will make you full.
 Nice service also.

 Tip; Kiwi supermarket can be found in the ground floor.
 They are in general cheaper than Meny and Coop Mega stores.
 In Norway you will discover that food is expensive everywhere, but you may save a little by choosing the supermarket’s own brand.
 Go to Kiwi or Rema 1000 stores instead.
 They are cheaper in general.

 How to get there?
 All underground and tram lines stops just outside.
-Bus Lines 31 and 37 also stops outside, including others which you can check on Ruters homepage.
+Bus Lines 31 and 37 also stops outside, including others which you can check on Ruter’s website.

 Outside of Arkaden you find Kjell & Company, a small shop with cheap electronics and gadgets.